7 Ways Frugality Can Make You Rich

 Manufacturers and stores create coupons to get consumers to spend more.
 By only buying what is needed and on sale, consumers can lower their expenses.
 Instead of spending the money saved on groceries on a new iPhone, personal finance enthusiasts might want to invest the money in something cooler such as an I Bond.

-It's easy to figure out whether a person is living above or below his means.
-Just write down all the expenses and compare the total to the total income.
-To improve their financial situation, individuals can decide which expenses on the list are unnecessary and drop them.
+If you are living beyond your means, you should definitely consider a frugal lifestyle.
+Take the time to go through all your expenses and compare that total to your monthly income.
+This is key to starting out your journey to a more frugal lifestyle.
+To improve your financial situation, decide which expenses on the list are unnecessary and drop them.
 Even the habit of recording expenses as they occur can help people think more and spend less.
+You should also have a budget, this is essential to keep your spending on track.

 Most “Game of Thrones” fans probably don’t watch HBO other than during the two months the show is on each year.
 They can save big by subscribing to the HBO Now internet/app service for two months instead of subscribing to cable or some digital TV service for a year.
 These people are not sacrificing, they’re just saving money.

-Decluttering can help individuals in many ways.
+Decluttering can help individuals adapt to a frugal lifestyle.
 It frees up space, cuts down on dust and helps prevent fires.
 Hoarders are not frugal.
 Putting on a yard sale can result in 100 percent profit for the homeowner.
 Selling stuff on eBay or Amazon can be profitable with the correct pricing and by minimizing shipping costs.

 For adventurous personal finance enthusiasts, there often is the option of renting out unused bedrooms or office space.
 It’s like recycling with steady cash flow.